fiinix/fiinix.github.io/archive/archive.md

 ## 2017

-*The year that hasn’t reached an introspective status yet.*
+*This year that hasn’t reached an introspective status yet.*

 [See all the entries from 2017 so far][2017].